crispinprojects/talkcalendar/README.md

 You need to modify the "org.gtk.talkcalendar.desktop" file using your own user name and directory locations.
 For example, if your user name is "sam" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/sam/Software/talkcalendar/talkcalendar".
 The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
 The Path variable tells the system where to look for the executable and the calendar database.
 The Icon variable specifies the path to the icon file associated with the application.
 In a .desktop file, you need to use absolute and full paths.

-Copy the "org.gtk.talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
+Copy your modified "org.gtk.talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
 Create the ~/.local/share/applications/ directory if it does not already exist.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 ## Autostart Talk Calendar